aka: Dark Lord

 - Ganondorf/Ganon.
 His trying to and/or conquering of Hyrule drive the plot of several games.

-- While canonically the Overlord of the first game was apparently a Noble Demon who saved the Elves from extinction and kept Rose as his Mistress, his son in the sequel is much more evil, being either an Ax-Crazy butcher or a Dominator who enslaved entire populaces to his whim.
+- While canonically the Overlord of the first game was apparently a Noble Demon who saved the Elves from extinction and kept Rose as his Mistress, his son in Overlord II is much more evil, being either an Ax-Crazy butcher or a Dominator who enslaved entire populaces to his whim.
 Lord Gromgard of Overlord: Dark Legend is portrayed as more an Anti-Villain who while still an Evil Overlord is a benevolent tyrant better-liked by his subjects more than his Jerkass siblings.

 - The "Dark Lord" ending in Dark Souls has you become this if you choose to let the first flame die after killing Gwyn.
 Note that this does not necessarily make you "evil," per se, depending on your interpretation of the lore and the Story Breadcrumbs, rather you simply choose to embrace the inevitable end of the Age of Fire and usher in the "Age of Man".
 At the end of the day, whether or not your character fits this trope depends on various points of view and interpretations, including your own.